rokucommunity/brighterscript/docs/plugins.md

     - `afterScopeValidate`
 - `afterProgramValidate`

+Code Actions
+ - `beforeProgramGetCodeActions`
+ - `onFileGetCodeActions`
+ - for each scope that includes the file
+    - `onScopeGetCodeActions`
+ - `afterProgramGetCodeActions`

 ## Compiler API

 Objects in the brighterscript compiler dispatch a number of events that you can listen to.
 These events allow you to peek / modify the objects that the compiler manipulates.